 Retaining employees starts with being sensitive to their concerns and responding to them before you find yourself in an exit interview.
 Here are some common reasons employees quit:

-• Compensation/benefits.
-Low pay was one of the top reasons workers leave their jobs, according to a Pew Research Center survey,2 with 63% of workers who quit a job citing this reason.
+- Compensation/benefits.
+Low pay is one of the top reasons workers want to quit their jobs, according to a recent FlexJobs survey,2 with 28% of workers citing this as a reason for actively planning to leave.

-Eight approaches to improving employee retention
+8 approaches to improving employee retention

 1. A thoughtful, intentional onboarding process